kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

     }
 \right],
 $$
-which yields a $1 \times n^L$ row vector.
+which ends up as a $1 \times n^L$ row vector.
 In its most general form, the above vector matrix product represents BP1.1, so without making any assumptions about the loss function $L$​​ and the activation function in the output layer $a^L$​​, the above equation cannot be simplified any further.
 In the next section, we will show how to simplify this equation by choosing a specific loss and activation function.

 #### Example